ETH-DISCO/advx-bench/docs/2-cluster/README.md

 jupyter notebook --no-browser --port 5998 --ip $(hostname -f) # port range [5900-5999]
 ```

-The hosted notebook will be available at a link similar to `http://<hostname>.ee.ethz.ch:5998/?token=5586e5faa082d5fe606efad0a0033ad0d6dd898fe0f5c7af` where the hostname is the same as the one you SSH'd into.
+The output will then show you at which link you can access the notebook.

 Make sure to deactivate the conda environment after you're done debugging: